What Solar Companies Don't Tell You

 - In MOST cases, solar roof warranties do not last the length of the agreement.
 Some solar roof warranties are as little as 1 year (and within three inches of the roof penetration).
 Read and understand what happens (and who’s responsible) if your roof starts leaking five years from now.
 THIS IS PROBABLY THE MOST IMPORTANT ITEM ON THIS LIST.

 - Transferring your solar lease may not be as easy as represented by your salesman.
 What if, for example, you’ve received a cash offer from a foreign national (say from Canada or China) who does not have a FICO score?
 This would likely require you to buy out the remaining lease in order to sell your home.
-Are you prepared to do this?
 What if the buyer of your home is averse to leasing and won’t even consider leasing an automobile?
 How might this effect your home sale?
 What other complications might exist down the road if you need to sell your home?

 - What if the person buying your home has a different energy profile than you?
 Let’s say you are a huge consumer of energy (electric car, three kids, love AC, etc) and the buyer of your home isn’t (a single guy who travels for work all the time and is rarely home).
 There’s a very high likelihood that this guy won’t eagerly assume the $300 solar lease payment on your grossly oversized (from his perspective) solar system.
 Different story if the solar just ‘comes with the house’.
 He’ll probably rush out and buy a Model S P85.

-- Savings are not guaranteed.
+- No guaranteed savings.
 Production is.
 Please, read that again.
 What this means is that if your consumption habits change (and they often do) so will any presumed savings.
-Also, what if your local utility restructures rates as is now being proposed in California?
+Also, what if your local utility restructures their rates like the rates proposed in California?
 Have you signed up for a lease payment and escalator that may put you on the wrong side of this restructuring?
 In my experience, this is rarely the case with ownership since you’re not sharing the benefits of solar with a middleman.